 If issues are not resolved at Stage 1, a customer may lodge a formal complaint.
-Complaints should be submitted in writing or by email to the Complaints Officer, Corporate Services, Meath County Council, Buvinda House, Dublin Road, Navan, Co.
+Complaints should be submitted in writing or by email to the Complaints Officer, Corporate Affairs and Governance, Meath County Council, Buvinda House, Dublin Road, Navan, Co.
 Meath C15 Y291 or by email to email@example.com

 Complaints will be acknowledged within one week of receipt.

 Customer complaints will be investigated by the Complaints Officer.

 - A response will issue within four weeks of receipt of a complaint.
 Where this is not possible, an interim reply will issue setting out the reasons for the delay.